 After complete instrumentation, we allowed the animal preparation to stabilize for 30 min before the beginning of the experimental protocol.
-Recordings were made with respiration suspended at end expiration.
+Recordings were made with respiration suspended at the end of expiration.

 Parameters were converted on-line to digital data with a sampling frequency of 500 Hz.
 LV pressures were measured at end diastole and peak systole.
-Peak rates of LV pressure rise (dP/dt{max}) and pressure fall (dP/dt{min}) were measured as well.
-The relaxation rate was estimated with the time constant τ by fitting the isovolumetric pressure fall to a monoexponential function.
+Peak rates of LV pressure rise (dP/dtmax) and pressure fall (dP/dtmin) were also measured.
+The relaxation rate was estimated with the time constant $\tau$ by fitting the isovolumetric pressure fall to a monoexponential function.

-Anaesthetics ketamine hydrochloride (Imalgene 1000®), medetomidine hydrochloride (Domitor®) and xylazine hydrochloride (Rompum®) were obtained from Merial Portuguesa - Saúde Animal, Pfizer Saúde Animal, and Bayer, Portugal, respectively.
+Anesthetics ketamine hydrochloride (Imalgene 1000®), medetomidine hydrochloride (Domitor®) and xylazine hydrochloride (Rompum®) were obtained from Merial Portuguesa - Saúde Animal, Pfizer Saúde Animal, and Bayer, Portugal, respectively.